glycerine/rbook/README.md

 2. Ease of iteration on graphics.
 With graphics in the browser rather thatn in X11 or VNC, we have a snapshot at each step in development, and we can see all the graphs we ever made.
    Each step is clear, and repeatable.
-We can have 100s of png in an rbook, far more than an R/X11 can keep open at once.
+We can have 100s of png in an rbook, far more than R/X11 can keep open at once.

 3. Recovery from memory exaustion and crashes.
 By recording exactly what we did, even if we went off script and down a deep rabbit-hole, we can reconstruct our findings.
 We